NowshadRuhan/E-commerce-Full-Project-Using-Django-With-SSLCOMMERZ-Payment-System/README.md

 **In this project i used  four apps, media folder, static folder, templates and others pip library/packages, And most important sslcommerz for payment system.**

 ## About Crispy forms in python:
+Django-crispy-forms supports several frontend frameworks, such as Twitter Bootstrap (versions 2, 3, and 4), Uni-form and Foundation.
+You can also easily adapt your custom company's one, creating your own, see the docs for more information.
+You can easily switch among them using CRISPY_TEMPLATE_PACK setting variable.